magjac/d3-graphviz/README.md

 * Edge path tweening
 * Node shape tweening
 * Fade-in and fade-out of entering and exiting nodes and edges
+* Panning & zooming of the generated graph

 Graphviz methods all return the graphviz renderer instance, allowing the concise application of multiple operations on a given graph renderer instance via method chaining.